chromium/chromium/docs/testing/run_web_platform_tests.md

     * Yes.
       `run_wpt_tests.py` enables the `MojoJS` and `MojoJSTest` features and serves `//out/<target>/gen/` as `/gen/` in wptserve.
-      However, in the public WPT suite, testdriver.js APIs backed by standard WebDriver endpoints should be preferred over polyfills backed by MojoJS, which are Chromium-specific.
+      However, in the public WPT suite, testdriver.js APIs must be backed by fully-specified testing APIs (preferably implemented with WebDriver or alternatively with MojoJS).
+Tests that rely on unspecified testing APIs cannot be put in WPT, but may live in chromium's own wpt_internal.
       See https://github.com/web-platform-tests/rfcs/issues/172 for additional
       discussion.